 The Experimental Station seeks to increase the affordability and accessibility of nutritious foods sold at Illinois farmers markets for low-income Illinoisans, rebuilding linkages between local agricultural producers and consumers.
 LINK Up Illinois is a program that helps achieve this goal by providing farmers markets across the state with funding for Link Match (formerly known as the Double Value Coupon program) for Link Card (Illinois' SNAP program, formerly known as “food stamps”) shoppers.
 LINK Up Illinois also provides participating markets with training and technical assistance for implementing these programs successfully.

 Why We Need This Program

 The creation of farmers markets in under-served urban neighborhoods and in rural towns across the state of Illinois has provided a welcome and low-overhead means of making healthier food choices available.
-Illinois currently has 315 farmers markets, with more being established each year.
+Illinois currently has over 350 farmers markets, with more being established each year.
 Yet creating farmers markets to solve the access issue has revealed that food access is a multi-dimensional problem that will not be resolved by simply adding yet another farmers market.

 A Recipe for Health

 In 2009, the Experimental Station piloted Illinois' first Link Match program at its 61st Street Farmers Market.
 Link Match doubles the value of Link purchases at a farmers market by providing matching currency redeemable at the market for Link eligible foods.
 Combined with targeted outreach efforts, these programs have dramatically increased Link purchases at farmers markets, which nearly vanished when “food stamps” shifted from physical stamps to electronic bank cards.